gerelorant/Flask-SimplePay/README.md

 To start payment, a `Transaction` is needed.
 After adding the transaction and commiting the session, the `/simple/start/<int:transaction_id>` endpoint starts the payment procedure.
 When the payment process is finished, the `/simple/back` endpoint is called.
-To define what behaviour, extend the `TransactionMixin` class and override the `back()` method.
+To define the behaviour upon the callback, extend the `TransactionMixin` class and override the `back()` method.
 Return value should be anything a Flask route method would return.
 ```python